JCarravilla/microservicesPOC/README.md

    - Ensure the spring security is configured in management endpoints to be able to access it (see *3.
 Management endpoint security*)

   We can test it by calling to the endpoint http://localhost:9999/metrics with the user and password configured in SERVICE_MANAGEMENT_USER

+# 4. Transitive health status

+  To be able to control if a Service who is used by our main service is healthy, I've build a ChildServiceHealtIndicator that is scaned in the App class as @ComponentScan(basePackages = {"jca.poc.serviceCommons.healthChecker.**"}).

+  We just need to inform at application.yml which services we need to control in childHealthServices.